Matt McMurry: Career

-McMurry has been racing cars since age 14, competing in Formula Skip Barber, U.S. F2000 Championship, Formula Bondurant, Prototype Lites and the European Le Mans Series.
-Through age 16 he has total 71 car races with an 8% winning, 21% podium position and 10% fastest lap rate.
-Prior to racing cars, he raced in karting from age 5 to 12, mostly locally in Arizona.
+McMurry has been racing cars since the age of 14, competing in Formula Skip Barber, U.S. F2000 Championship, Formula Bondurant, Prototype Lites and the European Le Mans Series.
+Through the age of 16, he has total 71 car races with an 8% winning, 21% podium position and 10% fastest lap rate.
+Prior to racing cars, he raced in karting from the age of five to 12, mostly locally in Arizona.

 24 Hours of Le Mans

 After back-to-back fourth-place finishes in the 2014 European Le Mans Series at Silverstone and Imola, McMurry was asked to join American Chris Dyson and Englishman Tom Kimber-Smith for the 82nd 24 Hours of Le Mans in the No. 42 LMP2 class entry by Greaves Motorsport from Peterborough, England.

-The entry qualified 19th overall and 10th in class.
+The entry qualified 19th overall and tenth in class.
 When McMurry was handed the car by Kimber-Smith at about the 43 minute mark in the race, he became the youngest driver to ever participate in the race, breaking the record held by Mexican Ricardo Rodriguez and set 55 years earlier in 1959.
 Rodriguez was 17 years and 126 days old at the time.

 After a 60+ minute pit stop during the 20th hour, the team finished the race 25th overall and 11th in class, having run over 2,600 miles.
 McMurry broke the record for youngest to finish the race, a mark previously set by American Gunnar Jeannette in 2000 at the age of 18 years and 44 days old.